 Defender Burghley Horse Trials, 2024

-Thursday 31 August – Sunday 3 September 2023 will see the return of Land Rover Burghley Horse Trials with top class hospitality being available on each of the 4 days.
+Thursday 31 August – Sunday 3 September 2023 will see the brand new launch of Defender Burghley Horse Trials with top class hospitality being available on each of the 4 days.
 Demand is sure to be high after the success of 2022 and we can’t wait to welcome you back.

-Despite the sport being known as ‘Three Day Eventing’ originally, the Land Rover Burghley Horse Trials takes places over four days: the first two days are dressage (half of the field compete on each day), followed by cross-country and then the showjumping round on the final day.
+Despite the sport being known as ‘Three Day Eventing’ originally, the Defender Burghley Horse Trials takes places over four days: the first two days are dressage (half of the field compete on each day), followed by cross-country and then the show jumping round on the final day.

 Three Day Event